pran-7-5/eco_style/README.md

 Dough mixing pot stainless steel.

-Strainer for frying = not the wire mesh one because hard to clean, the one with holes, don't keep it drained because it is stainless steel, not ideal. and cast iron is not possible.
+Strainer for frying = not the wire mesh one because it is hard to clean, the one with holes, don't keep it drained because it is stainless steel, not ideal. and cast iron is not possible.

 Natural fiber baskets.
 Clay storage jars.